 Fundraising began in 2013 as the ETSU Arts Initiative, propelled by a $3 million gift from Jim Martin and a $1 million pledge from his and Mary’s daughter, Sonia S. King.
-Ground was broken on the James C. and Mary B. Martin Center for the Arts in September 2017, between the Millennium Center and Bank of Tennessee on State of Franklin Road, across from the university.
+Ground was broken on the James C. and Mary B. Martin Center for the Arts in September 2017, between The James and Nellie Brinkley Center (formerly ETSU Millennium Center) and Bank of Tennessee on State of Franklin Road, across from the university.

 Joining the Martins and Kings in making this dream possible were the ETSU Foundation, City of Johnson City, Washington County, Tenn., Eastman Credit Union, General Shale, James and Sandra Powell, William and Judith Tindall and nearly 600 other supporters, to date.
 The advocacy and support of Dr. Bert Bach, ETSU’s longtime Provost and former ETSU President Paul Stanton and his wife, Nancy, were also integral to making the “possibilities” of the arts center a reality.

 The 93,000-square-foot arts center and instructional facility was designed by McCarty Holsaple McCarty and construction under the auspices of Denark Construction, both Knoxville companies.